How to Customize the WordPress Password Reset Form

 You can reset your WordPress password by using the lost password link in WordPress.
 This will send you an email with a link that you can click to reset your password.

-For a better user experience, a custom password reset form lets you tweak the appearance of the form and the content of the email notifications.
-We’ll show you how to create a custom password reset form, send the user to the page, and allow them to reset their password easily.
+For a better user experience, a custom reset form lets you tweak the appearance and email notification content.
+We’ll show you how to customize your password reset form, send the user to the page from the password form, and allow them to reset their password easily.

-How to Create a Password Reset Form in WordPress
+How to Create a Custom Password Reset Form in WordPress

-To create a custom password reset form, you’ll need the subscribe to WPForms’ premium version.
-The Pro license includes the User Registration addon that lets you create custom password reset, user registration, and login forms for your website
+To create a custom password reset form, you’ll need to subscribe to WPForms’ premium version.
+The Pro license includes the User Registration addon that lets you create custom password reset, user registration, and login forms for your WordPress website.

 In This Article